-- Keeping Children Safe in Education 2021
+- Keeping Children Safe in Education 2023

 - Local Safeguarding Partnership procedures

-- London Child Protection Procedures 6th edition.
+- London Child Protection Procedures 7th edition.

-14.1 Allegations against staff
+16.1 Allegations against staff

-- 14.1.1 At Engayne Primary School we recognise the possibility that adults working in the school may harm children.
-Any concerns about the conduct of adults in the school should be taken to the Headteacher without delay or where that is not possible, to the Local Authority Designated Officer (LADO); any concerns about the Headteacher should go to the Chair of Governors and the LADO. - 14.1.2 We understand that a child or 3rd party may make an allegation against a member of staff. - 14.1.3 We understand that an allegation is wider than just those where it is considered that there is reasonable cause to believe that a child has suffered or is at risk of suffering significant harm.
-Some allegations may indicate that a staff member is unsuitable to work with children.

-- 14.1.4 We will be guided by Working Together 2018 which defines an allegation as when an adult has: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they are unsuitable to work with children. - 14.1.5 If such an allegation is made, the member of staff receiving the allegation, or having the concern, will immediately inform the Headteacher; this must be done on the same working day. - 14.1.6 The Headteacher on all such occasions will discuss immediately, on the same working day, the content of the allegation with LADO, before taking any further action. - 14.1.7 If the allegation made to a member of staff concerns the Headteacher, the member of staff will immediately inform the Chair of Governors who will consult with the LADO; this must be done on the same working day.
-If the Chair of Governors is not available, the member of staff must make direct contact with the LADO. - 14.1.8 The school will not internally investigate until instructed by the LADO. - 14.1.9 The school will follow the LA procedures for managing allegations against staff, a copy of which will be readily available in the school.
-These are also contained in the London Child Protection Procedures 5th edition.
+- 16.1.1 At Engayne Primary School we recognise the possibility that adults working in the school may harm children.
+Any concerns about the conduct of adults in the school should be taken to the Headteacher without delay or where that is not possible, to the Local Authority Designated Officer (LADO); any concerns about the Headteacher should go to the Chair of Governors and the LADO. - 16.1.2 We understand that a child or 3rd party may make an allegation against a member of staff. - 16.1.3 We understand that an allegation is wider than just those where it is considered that there is reasonable cause to believe that a child has suffered or is at risk of suffering significant harm.
+Some allegations may indicate that a staff member is unsuitable to work with children. - 16.1.4 We will be guided by Working Together 2018 which defines an allegation as when an adult has: - behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates that they are unsuitable to work with children - 16.1.5 If such an allegation is made, the member of staff receiving the allegation, or having the concern, will immediately inform the Headteacher; this must be done on the same working day. - 16.1.6 The Headteacher on all such occasions will discuss immediately, on the same working day, the content of the allegation with LADO, before taking any further action. - 16.1.7 If the allegation made to a member of staff concerns the Headteacher, the member of staff will immediately inform the Chair of Governors who will consult with the LADO; this must be done on the same working day.
+If the Chair of Governors is not available, the member of staff must make direct contact with the LADO. - 16.1.8 The school will not internally investigate until instructed by the LADO. - 16.1.9 As set out in the Havering model Whistleblowing Policy for Schools, including Managing Allegations and Low Level Concerns, the school will follow the London Child Protection Procedures for managing allegations against staff (paid, agency or voluntary).

-14.2 Whistleblowing
+16.2 Whistleblowing